FernandoNSC5/Dautify/README.md

 - Type 'shell:startup' and hit 'Enter' or 'Ok' button
 - Paste 'dautfy.ahk'

-##### Add 'dautfy' to the startup folder __ONLY IF__ you want it to execut when windows starts up.
+##### Add 'dautfy' to the startup folder __ONLY IF__ you want it to run on windows starts up.
 Otherwise, just double click 'dautfy.ahk' everytime you want to use it. :shipit:

 Enjoy (: